 This episode is brought to you, in part, by AwardWallet.
 Using airline miles and hotel points makes travel affordable, but keeping track of all of those loyalty programs can be a challenge.

 That’s why I use AwardWallet to track my miles and points balances, reservations, and special goodies like free hotel night certifications and airline companion passes.

 Having everything in one easy to use dashboard helps ensure I don’t let any rewards expire and makes logging into my accounts super easy.
 Go to WeTravelThere.com/awardwallet to start your free account.

 Listen to the next episode when Kevin Payne of Family Money Adventure shares the best things to do in Cleveland, Ohio.
 In this episode, we’ll talk about the Rock N Roll Hall of Fame, the house where A Christmas Story was filmed, and the annual Duck Tape Festival.
 We hope you’ll join us when We Travel There.

-To learn more about Vermont and other New England destinations, listen to our other episodes from this area:
+To learn more about upstate New York and other nearby destinations, listen to our other episodes from this area: